scribble-rs/scribble.rs/README.md

 ## Play now

 Feel free to play on [scribblers.fly.dev](https://scribblers.fly.dev).
-Note that the instance may not respond instantly.
+Note that the instance may not respond instantly, as it automatically shuts down if no traffic is received.

 ## Configuration